tisage/CyberMentor/README.md

 This project integrates Retrieval-Augmented Generation (RAG) techniques within an agentic workflow to intelligently allocate student needs to various AI tools.
 By doing so, CyberMentor ensures that students receive tailored guidance, skill-based training, and mentoring support—precisely when and how they need it.
 The system also includes multilingual support to reduce barriers for non-native English speakers and offers flexible, adaptive resources to meet the diverse needs of non-traditional students.

-Please cite our research paper: *AI Powered Educational Tools: Addressing the Diverse Needs of Students in Cybersecurity*
+Please cite our research paper (pending):
+*AI Powered Educational Tools: Addressing the Diverse Needs of Students in Cybersecurity*

 ## Key Features
 - Personalized Learning: Tailored curriculum engagement and AI-generated content recommendations.